tienphan1989/tsapp/notes.md

 Problems:
--when browser is shrunk sideways, the nav icons overlap the title
+-when browser is shrunk sideways, the nav icons overlap the title -vaccine patches but does not auto populate after.
+Maybe redirect?
+-snackbar goes too fast

 ## Capstone title(s): Health Check

-Purpose: Provide users with an app that provides feedback(or advice?) regarding their sugar level(s)/blood pressure reading(s) in a supportive manner to promote good health habits and better self-knowledge of self endocrine response in relation to variables {good vs. bad elements of diet or lifestyle}.
+Purpose: Provide users with a app that aims to educate and provides direct feedback to the user regarding their blood sugar level/blood pressure/vaccination status.
+Identify {good vs. bad elements of diet or lifestyle}.
 Can intake user input and let user know if vaccinations are imcomplete or missing according to guidelines.
-Can also request dietary practices and bookmark diets.
-Can access exercises.
-Can create goals todo like in user home page.
+Users can also request dietary practices and bookmark diets.
+Can see data displayed in a easy to understand graph that highlights ideal and out of range values.

 ## Color Palette
 P: #81d4fa